snirkap/mongo.project/README.md

      The containers section defines the containers to run in the pod.
      * name: mongo-express
        The name of the container is set to "mongo-express".
      * image: mongo-express
        The Docker image used for the container is "mongo-express", which provides the Mongo Express web-based admin interface for MongoDB.
      * ports:
        The ports section specifies the ports that the container will listen on.
          * containerPort: 8081
            The container listens on port 8081, which is the default port for Mongo Express.
        * env:
          The env section defines environment variables to be set in the container.
          * name: ME_CONFIG_MONGODB_ADMINUSERNAME
-           The environment variable ME_CONFIG_MONGODB_ADMINUSERNAME is set from a Kubernetes secret named "mongodb-secret" with the key "username".
-This is likely used to set the Mongo Express admin username for MongoDB.
+           The environment variable ME_CONFIG_MONGODB_ADMINUSERNAME is set from a Kubernetes secret named "mongodb-secret" with the key "username". .
          * name: ME_CONFIG_MONGODB_ADMINPASSWORD
            The environment variable ME_CONFIG_MONGODB_ADMINPASSWORD is set from a Kubernetes secret named "mongodb-secret" with the key "password".
-This is likely used to set the Mongo Express admin password for MongoDB.
          * name: ME_CONFIG_MONGODB_SERVER
            The environment variable ME_CONFIG_MONGODB_SERVER is set from a Kubernetes configMap named "mongodb-configmap" with the key "db-url".
-This is likely used to specify the MongoDB server URL.

 ### Service Section
 The second section in the mongo-express.yaml file is for creating a Kubernetes Service that exposes the Mongo Express Deployment externally.